eyedeekay/lxde-CD-fit/README.md

 which will result in a cd image named lxde-min-amd64.hybrid.iso in the parent directory.
-It has lxde-desktop packages, KDE's apper app store, Firefox, the GIMP, KODI media center, and LibreOffice.
+It has lxde-desktop packages, KDE's apper app store, Firefox, the GIMP, and KODI media center.